 Management is responsible for the other information.
-The other information comprises the Management's Report, the Business Activity report and the Report on Payments made to Governmental Institutions (but does not include the separate financial statements and our auditor's report thereon).
+The other information obtained prior to the date of this auditor's report comprises General Information which includes The Report on the Economic and Other Activity of the Company, Report on Internal Corporate Governance and Payments made to Governmental Institutions, (but does not include the separate financial statements and our auditor's report thereon).